Gjekë Marinaj: Horses

 Marinaj initially published his poem "Horses" in the Albanian newspaper of record, Drita.
 What at first glance read like a simple poem about farm animals was actually a satirical social and political commentary about the Albanian people being herded and corralled by an oppressive communist regime.
 "Horses" appeared in Drita on August 19, 1990, and the response was immediate and overwhelming.
 The sheer audacity of publishing such a clearly subversive poem in a national publication amazed the Albanians (and soon after the international community as well).
 Within hours, copies of Drita sold out across the country, so people took to scrawling the poem on scraps of paper and passing it to one another in the subways and on the streets.
 Months later, protesters chanted the poem through megaphones during anti-government demonstrations.
 Seen from this point of view, "Marinaj's words inspired freedom [and] helped defeat communism in Albania."
 Nevertheless, "having seen other poets hanged in the city's center for voicing similar notions of freedom and liberty, Marinaj knew that he had to leave the country immediately; he packed a few of his favorite books, told his friends and family that he was going on vacation, and set off on an eight-hour hike over the mountains and into Yugoslavia."

 Education in America

-After his education in Albania, Marinaj earned an associate degree in science from Brookhaven College, in 2001.
+After his education in Albania, Marinaj earned an associate degree in science from Dallas College Brookhaven Campus, in 2001.
 He continued his education at the University of Texas at Dallas, where he graduated magna cum laude in 2006 with a bachelor's in literary studies, followed by a master's degree in the same subject in 2008.
 Three years later, he received a certificate in Holocaust Studies from the Ackerman Center for Holocaust Studies.